 He emphasises that there is no competition between the corporate and the academic spheres and that the two only support each other.

 Both postdoctoral researchers are very happy with their career choices.

 Paavilainen says it has been great to see how everyone in drug development works towards a common goal.

 “I can easily ask for advice from colleagues if I’m faced with a new method or instrument that I’m not yet familiar with.
 Orion has experts in so many different fields.
 Of course, the resources in the private corporate sector are different from those in the public sector,” he adds.

 “But everyone shares the same goal: to bring a new drug to the market to promote patients’ well-being,” Lindqvist emphasises.

 Drug development is not a sprint

 Drug development is a very long-term commitment.
 Projects typically last several years.
 Only a few of the drug candidates finally lead to a pharmaceutical product.

 According to Lindqvist, every day along the journey is rewarding.

 “I learn something new every day.
-I have the privilege of fully utilising my researcher skills, to solve various problems – obviously as a member of a team – and to decide in which direction we should move next.
-The work of a researcher is incredibly fascinating!” she concludes.
+I have the privilege of utilising my researcher skills, to solve various problems – obviously as a member of a team – and to decide in which direction we should move next.
+The work of a researcher in drug development is incredibly fascinating!” she concludes.